nuxt-community/pwa-module/docs/modules/workbox.md

 (String) Defaults to `routerBase`.

 ### Adding custom runtimeCaching items (For CDN)

-By default resources in dist (`/_nuxt/`) will be cached with CacheFirst and other requests to same domain will be cached with NetworkFirst strategy.
-Also all JS and CSS webpack emitted resources will be precached.
+By default resources in dist (`/_nuxt/`) will be cached with `cacheFirst` and other requests to same domain will be cached with `networkFirst` strategy.

 If you have a custom CDN and need to cache requests for it, simply use `runtimeCaching`:

+**IMPORTANT:** Please note that workbox will **not** cache opaque responses.
+So please only use either `networkFirst` or `staleWhileRevalidate` strategies.
+Please see [Handle Third Party Requests](https://developers.google.com/web/tools/workbox/guides/handle-third-party-requests).

 nuxt.config.js
 ```js